Can Full Truck Alliance Co. Ltd. (YMM) Remain Competitive?

 YMM’s Market Performance

-YMM stocks went down by -18.15% for the week, with a monthly drop of -32.96% and a quarterly performance of -48.57%.
-The volatility ratio for the week stands at 7.37% while the volatility levels for the past 30 days are set at 9.39% for Full Truck Alliance Co.
+YMM stocks went up by 0.84% for the week, with a monthly drop of -29.31% and a quarterly performance of -41.39%.
+The volatility ratio for the week stands at 6.94% while the volatility levels for the past 30 days are set at 9.06% for Full Truck Alliance Co.
 Ltd..
-The simple moving average for the period of the last 20 days is -24.58% for YMM stocks with a simple moving average of -42.89% for the last 200 days.
+The simple moving average for the period of the last 20 days is -16.21% for YMM stocks with a simple moving average of -41.50% for the last 200 days.

 Analysts’ Opinion of YMM